Crystal Clear

-We’re highlighting a very easy to use indicator this week called the Coral.
+We’re highlighting a very easy to use indicator this week called Coral.
 This indicator identifies trends by using a moving average type of line; however, the signals are exceptionally clear…and there’s a value added bonus, which we will discuss below.

 Thank You Mysterious Person